 There are many businesses that can save money by choosing to use software, instead of outsourcing their payroll requirements.
-Software is not always the most ideal choice for all businesses to take, however.
+Software is not always the most ideal choice for all businesses, however.
 As such, understanding whether or not payroll software is ideal for your business requires a clear understanding of your business, and how complex the payroll situation in your company is.

 Larger businesses will often benefit more from software.
-With larger numbers of employees come more complex payroll demands, and this is where the accuracy and reliability of software becomes very important.
-For smaller and medium-sized businesses, it becomes necessary to understand the cost of the license, and to compare this with payroll management services.
+With larger numbers of employees come more complex payroll demands, and this is where the accuracy and reliability of software become very important to avoid serious mistakes and ensure smooth payments each month.
+For example, smaller and medium-sized businesses can often manage the payroll using in-house staff, whereas a larger business with many employees in different departments may want to look into using payroll outsourcing services.

 Think about the expertise available in your business

-For medium and large size businesses, it is important to think about the complications of managing payroll internally.
+For medium and large-size businesses, it is important to think about the complications of managing payroll internally.
 While it is true that a good payroll application will be able to manage payroll complications as they arise (and even for small companies complications frequently do), it also takes knowledge of what to do in these situations, and the ability to apply this knowledge when using the software.
-Zero hours contracts, attachment orders, creating payslips, additions and deductions are just a few of the things that the payroll officer needs a working knowledge of.
+Zero-hour contracts, attachment orders, creating payslips, additions, and deductions are just a few of the things that the payroll officer needs a working knowledge of.

 Free Payroll Software